ssubramanian83/Streaming-ETL-Demo/README.md

     EMIT CHANGES;
  ```

-*Now lets consider some real time sceanrios and how Confluent can help with real time analsysis and insights:*
+**Now lets consider some real time scenarios and how Confluent can help with real time analsysis and insights:**
 Say your ecommerce online store has a membership option.
 You want to identify customers who do large one time purchase from your site but is not a member.
 You want to target such customers to do a marketing campaign or targeted emails.

 You can run the following sql query on the enriched orders to get the details of such customers: